sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/hardware_interface.md

 {: .note }
 The floating state, or high-impedance state (Hi-Z), refers to a condition in which a circuit component, such as a bus line, is not actively being driven to a logical high (1) or low (0) level.

 In electronic engineering it's very common to use **Tri-State Buffer** to change from the active/inactive states to Hi-Z state.
 And guess what?
-The SidecarT board has two sets of Tri-State Buffers in the level shifters.
+The Multi-device board has two sets of Tri-State Buffers in the level shifters.
 The Tri-State Buffers are controlled by the `!OE` signal.
 When the `!OE` signal is low, the Tri-State Buffers are enabled and the signals are allowed to cross from one side to the other.
 When the `!OE` signal is high, the Tri-State Buffers are disabled and the signals are not allowed to cross from one side to the other.
 So we can use the `!OE` signal to control the Hi-Z state of the address and data bus signals.

 So we have all the electronics needed to orchestrate our time multiplexed access to the Atari ST cartridge address and data bus.
 Now we need the orchestra director, which is the RP2040, to decide when to read the address bus and when to write the data bus.
-This is the reason why in the SidecarT board there are two output GPIOs that are not present in the Atari ST cartridge port: `!READ` and `!WRITE`.
+This is the reason why in the Multi-device board there are two output GPIOs that are not present in the Atari ST cartridge port: `!READ` and `!WRITE`.
 These two GPIOs are used by the RP2040 to control the `!OE` signal of the level shifters and therefore to control the Hi-Z state of the address and data bus signals.

 A smart reader could make the guess that it is not necessary to have a `!READ` and `!WRITE` signal, but having only one and inverting the signal to control the `!OE` signal of the level shifter could be enough.
 But this is not case we want to tackle.
 There is a third scenario when you want no access at all from the RP2040 to the Atari ST cartridges buses.
 There is an alternative mixing the `ROM3` and `ROM4` signals and a hypothetical `RW` signal at the electronics level to control the `!OE` signal of the level shifter.
 But it would complicate the design and reduce the flexibility of the solution.
 So we will keep the `!READ` and `!WRITE` signals.